XHLPS-FM

-XHLPS-FM (102.5 FM) is a radio station in San Luis Río Colorado, Sonora, with a transmitter 25 km away at Colonia Ladrillera, in Mexicali Municipality, Baja California.
-The station is owned by OIR, a company owned by members of the Aguirre family but separate from Grupo Radio Centro, and is known as Fuerza Latina.
+XHLPS-FM (102.5 FM) is a radio station in San Luis Río Colorado, Sonora, Mexico, with a transmitter 25 km away at Colonia Ladrillera, in Mexicali Municipality, Baja California.
+The station is operated by OIR, a company owned by members of the Aguirre family but separate from Grupo Radio Centro, and is known as Fuerza Latina.

 History

 The station's concession was awarded on October 21, 1994.
 XHLPS was originally owned by Humberto Aréchiga Espinoza, from a family with prolific broadcasting interests in Baja California Sur, and operated by Radio Grupo OIR, the dominant broadcaster in San Luis.
 By the late 2000s, it was known as Radio Río Digital.

 In 2003, XHLPS was cleared to put in place its modern technical facilities.
-The tower in Colonia Ladrillera is further north than those of all other stations in San Luis, approximately 1.35 km from the international border and closer to Yuma, Arizona.
+The tower in Colonia Ladrillera is further north than those of all other stations in San Luis Río Colorado, Sonora, approximately 1.35 km from the international border and closer to Yuma, Arizona.

 In 2011, XHLPS was sold to its current concessionaire, a Radiorama subsidiary.